UMBC’s win over Virginia was biggest surprise of 2018

 UMBC’s takedown of Virginia was not the only shocking development of the NCAA Tournament.
 Possibly inspired by the Retrievers, Loyola-Chicago pulled off a bit of bracket magic of its own.

-With Sister Jean at their side, the Ramblers rambled through the bracket, stunning Miami in the opening round then taking down Tennessee to reach the Sweet 16.
+With 98-year-old Sister Jean at their side as the team’s chaplain, the Ramblers rambled through the bracket, stunning Miami in the opening round, then taking down Tennessee to reach the Sweet 16.

 They didn’t stop there, finishing off Nevada and Kansas State to become the fourth No. 11 seed to reach the Final Four.
-Loyola-Chicago lost to Michigan, but their run — and their nun — were an inspiration to millions.
+Loyola-Chicago lost to Michigan, but its run — and its nun — were an inspiration to millions.

 MIRACLE IN MIAMI

 The New England Patriots are known as one of the most disciplined teams in the NFL.
-It’s led them to six Super Bowl titles under coach Bill Belichick, so it’s obviously working.
+It’s led them to five Super Bowl titles under coach Bill Belichick, so it’s obviously working.

 That’s what made their meltdown against the Miami Dolphins so surprising.

-As NFL miracles go, the one in Miami is right up there with the miracles of the Meadowlands and Music City.
+As NFL stunners go, the one in Miami is right up there with the miracles of the Meadowlands and Music City.

 GERMANY TAKES DOWN CANADA

-Canada was the favorite to win hockey gold at the 2018 Pyeongchang Olympics, even without NHL players for the first time since 1994.
+Canada was among the favorites to win hockey gold at the 2018 Pyeongchang Olympics, even without NHL players for the first time since 1994.
 The Canadians were the two-time reigning Olympic champions and still had a plethora of talent on their roster.

 Canada reached the semifinals and faced Germany, a heavy underdog even after beating Sweden in the quarterfinals.